Ask a doctor about a prescription for IRBESARTAN PENSA 75 mg TABLETS

-Irbesartan Pensa belongs to a group of medications known as angiotensin-II receptor antagonists.
+Irbesartan Pensa belongs to a group of medicines known as angiotensin-II receptor antagonists.
 Angiotensin-II is a substance produced in the body that binds to receptors, causing blood vessels to constrict.
-This results in an increase in blood pressure.
+This leads to an increase in blood pressure.
 Irbesartan Pensa prevents angiotensin-II from binding to these receptors, relaxing blood vessels and reducing blood pressure.
-Irbesartan Pensa slows the deterioration of renal function in patients with high blood pressure and type 2 diabetes.
+Irbesartan Pensa slows down the deterioration of kidney function in patients with high blood pressure and type 2 diabetes.

 Irbesartan Pensa is used